wmtford/HHplusMET/README.md

 ## Making datacards
 The main codes for making the datacards are `datacards/QuickDataCardsABCDNorm_Higgsino.py` and `datacards/QuickDataCardsABCDNorm_Gluino.py`.
 The first runs both the 1D and 2D models
 (you need to change the bool "run2D").
 There are also configurable options to run with or without the overlap events ("runVeto"), whether data or MC should be used for the backgrounds
-("useData") and if combine should be run for the resolved method alone.
+("useData") and if combine should be run for the resolved method alone ("runResAlone").

 These codes create the datacards from the output of ALPHABET, including all the signal systematics that would need to be run.
 After creation of the datacards, they also run combine to produce the limit root files.

-These can be run for a single mass point from the `datacards` directory:
+These can be run for a single mass point from the *datacards* directory:
 ```bash
 python -b QuickDataCardsABCDNorm_Higgsino.py 600 1
 ```
-or you can run them all at once from the `scripts` directory:
+or you can run them all at once from the *scripts* directory:
 ```bash
 python -b runABCDNormHiggsino.py
 python -b runABCDNormGluino.py